Vonage/vivid/docs/vivid-overlay-lifecycle.md

 Most obvious use of the `coreReady` is to remove the loading vilon, which could be put over the site in order to prevent FOUC (flash of unstyled content).

-# Silent/Auto init
+# Auto init

-If consuming application took no special action, the first use of the Vivid's component/s will auto initialise the __vivid core__.
+If consuming application took no special action, the first use of the Vivid's component/s will auto initialize the __vivid core__.

 ## Default init